Fabio-A-Sa/Privago/milestone_1_report.md

 ## 5 - Possible search tasks

-In the course of the data analysis journey, were unveiled valuable insights through the use of a word cloud diagram[ref].
+In the course of the data analysis journey, were unveiled valuable insights through the use of a Word Cloud Diagram [Figure 2].
 This visual representation highlighted the most frequently occurring words in hotel reviews, shedding light on what matters most to travelers.
 Among these words, some stood out as pivotal in understanding the key factors that influence hotel choice and guest satisfaction.

 ``"Location"`` emerged as one of the top considerations in travelers' decision-making processes.
 Whether it's proximity to local attractions, accessibility to transportation hubs, or the overall neighborhood ambiance, the location of a hotel can greatly influence the overall travel experience.
 Queries like ``"best hotels in [City/Region/Country]"`` and ``"near the airport"`` can help travelers selecting accommodations that align with their preferred locations and provide convenient access to their destinations.

 For many tourists, a good breakfast is an essential element of their stay.
-The word ``"breakfast"`` featured prominently in our word cloud[ref], suggesting a keen interest in this aspect.
+The word ``"breakfast"`` featured prominently in our Word Cloud [Figure 2], suggesting a keen interest in this aspect.
 Whether it's a hearty breakfast buffet or specialty morning treats, travelers seek accommodations that cater to their breakfast preferences.
 Queries like "Hotels with breakfast/good breakfast" can assist those who prioritize morning meals.

 The words "staff" and "service" were significant contributors.
 This emphasizes the critical role that hotel staff play in the overall guest experience.
 From warm welcomes at the reception desk to prompt and efficient room service, exceptional staff service can elevate a stay.
 Queries about `"staff service"` and `"room service"` quality could be instrumental in identifying hotels that excel in providing exceptional service to their guests.

 Another one of the foremost considerations in hotel selection is the quality of the room and its amenities.
-Words like "room," "bed," and "bathroom" featured prominently in our word cloud[ref], underscoring the importance of these aspects to travelers.
+Words like "room," "bed," and "bathroom" featured prominently in our Word Cloud [Figure 2], underscoring the importance of these aspects to travelers.
 Queries related to "room"/"bed" quality or "bathroom" sanitation can guide travelers to accommodations that prioritize comfort and cleanliness.

 ## 6 - Conclusions and Future work